k3jph/k3jph.github.io/family.md

 genealogical efforts, this page reflects our passion for connecting with our roots and preserving the Howard family story for future generations.

+As I have been learning more of the family history, it is not enough to simply look at some website and see that some random king or countess was an ancient progenitor.
+Most of that information is incorrect.
+However, there are standards for establishing genealogical truth and as I connect another layer deeper, it often leads to eligibility for a new hereditary society.
+Joining, since verificaiton is required, provides a great check.
+Plus, I learn something and I get a prize.
+The gamification of historical research is now.

 ## Hereditary Societies

+Many hereditary socities have associated medals.
+This section provides a [ribbon rack](https://en.wikipedia.org/wiki/Medal_ribbon) for those I am a member of.

 {% assign ribbons = site.data.hereditary_ribbons | where: "type","hereditary" %}
 {% assign remainder = ribbons.size | modulo: 3 %}